alexcoury/ConsenSys-Final-Project/README.md

 The ganache client test blockchain should be running on `port: 7545` and on host `127.0.0.1`.

+The project has also been deployed on the Rinkeby Test Network.
+I used Infra and Truffle to deploy to the test network.
+More information can be found in the deployed_addresses.txt file.

 ## Tests
 Tests can be ran by using the command `truffle test` within the project directory inside your terminal.